yuI4140/socket.h/README.md

 # socket.h
-A header only socket implementation crosspatform in C
+A header only socket implementation cross platform in C